exyi/coberec/docs/thesis/graphql-generator.md

 The Expression and metadata are quite broad types, and we want them to be immutable, so we are using this code generator to reduce the amount of boilerplate we had to write.
 On top of the basic generated API, we still provide helper methods to make it easier to create the objects.

 To illustrate how the generated API looks, let us show simple GraphQL Schema examples and how they compile to C#.

-A simple type with properties `a` and `b`, the `b` is an array and must contain at least one element.
+Fist, a simple type with properties `a` and `b`, the `b` is an array and must contain at least one element:

 ```gql
 type T {